 Reprieve Skills Bank

 Reprieve is fortunate to have many experts and linguists in its skills bank, whose unique skills are called upon on an ad hoc and remote basis.
-If you have particular skills you would like to share with Reprieve, please provide your consent to us holding your contact information and any relevant information about your skills and experience on our secure skills bank database for this year.
-In the event that we have a suitable pro bono or paid opportunity that arises we would love to get in touch.
 More information about the Reprieve skills bank can be found here.

 Volunteering with Capital Defense Offices in the USA

-While we do not have volunteers ourselves, Reprieve assists the Louisiana Capital Assistance Center in the USA to identify suitable volunteers to join their programme.
-LCAC’s work is vital in challenging the use of the death penalty and their programme offers placements in capital defense offices in the USA.
-More information about that can be found here.
+Reprieve assists the Louisiana Capital Assistance Centre in the USA to identify suitable volunteers to join their programme.
+LCAC’s work is vital in challenging the use of the death penalty, and the programme offers placements in capital defense offices in the USA.
+More information can be found here.